San Diego Family Law Attorney

 The Role of Family Court

 Choosing to go through mediation or dispute resolution with the help of a lawyer is a better alternative than fighting it out in family court.
-Still, sometimes it’s not possible for a couple to agree and a judge has to hand down a final verdict.
-In contentious cases, it’s important to have a legal advocate on your side to look out for you and your family’s best interests.
+Still, it’s not always possible for a couple to agree, and a judge has to hand down a final verdict.
+In contentious cases, it’s important to have a legal advocate on your side to look out for your best interests and those of your family.

 When most people think of family law, they think of disputes among family members.
 While family law does often deal with the ugly nature of divorce, child support, and domestic violence, there is another side.
-That side works to help families and ease transitions; and to ensure that any agreements made involving family life are fair and will protect everyone’s rights.
+That side works to help families, ease transitions, and ensure that any agreements made involving family life are fair and protect everyone’s rights.

-This is the case for documents such as prenuptial and postnuptial agreements; as well as adoption applications.
-While family law does sometimes involve families breaking up, a lot of the time it also helps bring families together.
+This is the case for documents such as prenuptial and postnuptial agreements, as well as adoption applications.
+While family law sometimes involves families breaking up, a lot of the time, it also helps bring families together.

-If your family situation is about to change due to a marriage, a divorce, or other circumstance, contact Mattis Law, A.P.C., at (858) 328-4400.
-The firm is here to help you with whatever legal issue your family is going through.
+If your family situation is about to change due to a marriage, divorce, or some other circumstances, contact Mattis Law, A.P.C.
+Our San Diego lawyer is here to help you with whatever legal issue your family is going through.